 “The Nice thing about being old is you’ve got nothing much to lose”

-Sophie has a complicated relationship with her appearance, and suddenly aging simplifies it.
-She often dismisses herself in a rather off-hand way, as though she is resigned to being plain and ignorable.
+Sophie has a complicated relationship with her appearance, and aging simplifies it.
+She often dismisses herself in a rather off-hand way, as though she is resigned to being plain and ignored.
 For instance, when she is talking to her sister, Lettie, Sophie mentions that she would be perfectly safe with Howl because he only eats the hearts of beautiful girls.
 Her sister doesn’t disagree with her, and they quickly drop the subject once Sophie promises to be more careful.
 Sophie’s explanation, that she is too plain to be in danger, is quite telling.
 She isn’t complaining that she is plain, instead, she suggests that being plain is like wearing armor.
-It is like an invisibility cloak, a mask that let’s you get work done.
+It is an invisibility cloak, a mask that let’s you get work done.

 During this scene with her sister, the two are constantly interrupted by flirty men who are obsessed with Lettie.
 Unlike Sophie, Lettie is surrounded by men and cannot get any work done or have a conversation without being pestered.
-It’s a different work environment than what Sophie deals with in her all-female lead hat shop, where she works in a discrete back room.
+It’s a different work environment than what Sophie deals with in her all-female hat shop, where she works in a discrete back room.
 Sophie appears to like her job, although she ends up giving most of her time and life to other people instead of herself.
 That doesn’t really change during the film, but she learns to let people help occasionally, rather than doing everything herself.

 While searching for her sister, Sophie is stopped by two soldiers who flirt with her and then threaten to assault her.
 Seeing as it’s a kid’s movie, the film doesn’t spend much time with this moment, but the implication is certainly there.
 One guards states, “she’s even prettier when she is afraid” as he leans in, which is absolutely horrifying.
 If Sophie had not been rescued by Howl, its hard to say what would have happened to her.
 Sophie’s experience is never mentioned again, but it is the catalyst behind her curse.
-If she had not been in danger, she may not have met Howl, and the Witch of the Waste would not have seen her or cursed her.
+If she had not been in danger, she may not have met Howl, and the Witch of the Waste would not have seen or cursed her.
 Perhaps.
 I want to emphasize that none of this is Sophie’s fault, and I don’t want to suggest that this abusive moment motivates her actions.
 I think it is more that Sophie recognizes the way people treat her when she is young, and how dangerous and inconvenient it is.
 Being cursed with old age is equally inconvenient, but at least people treat her in a more respectful way.

 It’s noteworthy that when Sophie describes what happened to her sister, she doesn’t mention the two guards.
 Or at least, Lettie doesn’t mention it afterwards, perhaps because she is more concerned by Howl’s rescue than the cause of his rescue.
-She seems more upset that Howl pretended to be Sophie’s boyfriend so she could escape, as though the guard’s behaviour was perfectly normal and that Sophie should have known better than to take a short cut through an alley.
+She seems more upset that Howl pretended to be Sophie’s boyfriend so she could escape, as though the guard’s behaviour was perfectly normal, and that Sophie should have known better than to take a short cut through an alley.
 I find it interesting that after this moment, Sophie refuses to take any thematic or metaphoric short cuts, as though she is afraid that something similar will happen.
 She is always willing to do the work and even clean up other people’s messes.
 She is also highly suspicious of people who take the easy route, like when Howl suggests that she pretend to be his mother in front of Madame Suliman.
 Sophie goes along with it, but never believes that it is going to work.
 This perspective contrasts with the Witch of the Waste, who is powerful but has become too reliant and lazy because of that power.
 When she and Sophie arrive at the palace, both struggle to walk up the massive staircase without magic, but Sophie still finds the energy to walk back, pick up a dog, and then continue up holding the dog.

 Sophie’s practicality makes her the most sensible and empathetic character in the film.
 The film goes on to suggest that being practical is a type of magic and power, and that Sophie is as strong as any other magical figure.
 Both Howl and the Witch of the Waste are utterly self-obsessed because of their magic, Howl is even missing his heart.
 Sophie saves each of them in her own way, largely by calming them down and reminding them that their self-pity puts everyone in danger.
 Her practicality in these situations not only stops a dangerous event, but it also puts her in control of these figures.
 She cures them of their inner demons, literally in Howl’s case, through the powers of empathy and rationality.